Mental image: Physical basis

 The functional-equivalency hypothesis is that mental images are "internal representations" that work in the same way as the actual perception of physical objects.
-In other words, the picture of a dog brought to mind when the word dog is read is interpreted in the same way as if the person looking at an actual dog before them.
+In other words, the picture of a dog brought to mind when the word dog is read is interpreted in the same way as if the person was observing an actual dog before them.

 Research has occurred to designate a specific neural correlate of imagery; however, studies show a multitude of results.
 Most studies published before 2001 suggest neural correlates of visual imagery occur in Brodmann area 17.
 Auditory performance imagery have been observed in the premotor areas, precunes, and medial Brodmann area 40.
 Auditory imagery in general occurs across participants in the temporal voice area (TVA), which allows top-down imaging manipulations, processing, and storage of audition functions.
 Olfactory imagery research shows activation in the anterior piriform cortex and the posterior piriform cortex; experts in olfactory imagery have larger gray matter associated to olfactory areas.
 Tactile imagery is found to occur in the dorsolateral prefrontal area, inferior frontal gyrus, frontal gyrus, insula, precentral gyrus, and the medial frontal gyrus with basal ganglia activation in the ventral posteriomedial nucleus and putamen (hemisphere activation corresponds to the location of the imagined tactile stimulus).
 Research in gustatory imagery reveals activation in the anterior insular cortex, frontal operculum, and prefrontal cortex.
 Novices of a specific form of mental imagery show less gray matter than experts of mental imagery congruent to that form.
 A meta-analysis of neuroimagery studies revealed significant activation of the bilateral dorsal parietal, interior insula, and left inferior frontal regions of the brain.
 Causal evidence from neurological patients with brain lesions demonstrates that vivid visual mental imagery is possible even when occipital visual areas are lesioned or disconnected from more anterior cortex.
 Visual mental imagery can instead be impaired by left temporal damage.
 Consistent with these findings, a meta-analysis of 27 neuroimaging studies demonstrated imagery-related activity in a region of the left ventral temporal cortex, which was dubbed the Fusiform Imagery Node.
 An additional Bayesian analysis excluded a role for occipital cortex in visual mental imagery, consistent with the evidence from neurological patients.

 Imagery has been thought to cooccur with perception; however, participants with damaged sense-modality receptors can sometimes perform imagery of said modality receptors.
 Neuroscience with imagery has been used to communicate with seemingly unconscious individuals through fMRI activation of different neural correlates of imagery, demanding further study into low quality consciousness.
 A study on one patient with one occipital lobe removed found the horizontal area of their visual mental image was reduced.